duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 The Places template group works together with the Places **model** and Places **view**.
 The Places model and view enable special map functionality and behaviors that make instant answers using Places valuable and delightful.

-The model and view are specified alongside the template group property in your Instant Answer display options.
-You can see how this is done under the [Model and View section](https://duck.co/duckduckhack/spice_displaying#views) of the [Spice Displaying](https://duck.co/duckduckhack/spice_displaying) page.
+The model and view are specified alongside the template group property in your Instant Answer display options (for example, [Spice](https://duck.co/duckduckhack/spice_displaying#views)).

 To work correctly, the places model requires **additional values** passed that do not appear directly in the templates.
 Make sure that each item includes the attributes required by the places model.
 Generally these are set by your `normalize` function if they do not already exist in your `api_result`.